LiorZ/hdac8_thesis/thesis.rst

 ..

 	Choosing the right template is a formidable challenge.
-Most of the structures were solved with small molecule based inhibitors, that could induce a different *bound* structure than the actual real substrates.
+Most of the structures were solved with small molecule based inhibitors.
+These small molecules could induce a different *bound* structure than the actual real substrates.
 Others were solved with mutations that abolished catalysis and/or binding.
 And most of all, most structures were solved as dimers that interacted with their highly flexible regions (even though the biological active form is a monomer [1]_ ) creating crystal contacts and potential interactions that might have altered the specificity profile of the enzyme.

-	In order to select a template we applied a short FlexPepDock run on each of the above recetors, complexed with the top and bottom 5 binders and used Pearson's correlation to determine the correlation between our predicted binding values and the experimental activity values of different peptide substrates.
+	In order to select a template we applied a short FlexPepDock run on each of the above recetors, complexed with the top and bottom 5 binders and used Spearman's correlation to determine the correlation between our predicted binding values and the experimental activity values of different peptide substrates.
 We note that *London et al* merely used a short minimization to the template structure to select a proper template in the case of Bcl2 and FTase [8]_ [7]_ , In our case however, the highly flexible interface of HDAC8 indicated that a more extensive approach is needed.
 This short pipeline suggested that 2v5w is the best candidate for the structural template, this structure was solved together with an actual peptide, not along with a small molecule or in its free form - a fact which probably contributed to its better performance as a structural template.

 	In comparison, the 3f07 structure contains 3 monomers, 2 of which interact with their flexible interfaces.
 The ligand that interacts with the receptor is a small molecule calls APHA (aroyl pyrrolyl hydroxamate) that functions as an inhibitor.
 Even though 1t67 was solved as a monomer - a form which is identitical to the biologically active one, some of its residues were discarded from the model and it too, was solved with an hydroxamate inhibitor.